sayanalokesh/Azure-Security-and-Monitoring/README.md

 git clone https://github.com/UnpredictablePrashant/ResumeAI frontend
 ```

-Run the below command to containerize the application backend.
+Employ the provided command to containerize the frontend segment of the application.

 ```
 docker build -t frontend .